Vladimir Titov (diplomat)

-Vladimir Gennadievich Titov (Владимир Геннадиевич Титов; 28 July 1958, Moscow, Soviet Union – February 6, 2025) was a Russian diplomat who served as First Deputy Minister of Foreign Affairs of the Russian Federation from April 22, 2013 to July 29, 2024.
+Vladimir Gennadievich Titov (Владимир Геннадиевич Титов; 28 July 1958 – February 6, 2025) was a Russian diplomat who served as First Deputy Minister of Foreign Affairs of the Russian Federation from April 22, 2013 to July 29, 2024.
 He held the title Ambassador Extraordinary and Plenipotentiary since 2004.

 Biography

 He was born on July 28, 1958 in Moscow.
-He graduated from MGIMOin 1980.
+He graduated from MGIMO in 1980.
 In addition to Russian, he spoke English and Swedish.

-Has been with the Ministry of Foreign Affairs since 1980.
+He has been with the Ministry of Foreign Affairs since 1980.
 In 1991-1997 he served as Minister-Counselor of the Russian Embassy in Sweden.
 In 1997-1999 he served as director of the Second European Department of the Russian Ministry of Foreign Affairs.
 In 1999-2004 he served as Ambassador Extraordinary and Plenipotentiary of the Russian Federation to Bulgaria.
 In 2004-2005 he served as Director of the Personnel Department, Member of the Board of the Russian Ministry of Foreign Affairs.
 From October 19, 2005 to April 22, 2013 he served as Deputy Minister of Foreign Affairs of Russia.
 In 2009-2012 he was a member of the Presidential Commission to Counter Attempts to Falsify History to the Detriment of Russia's Interests.
 From April 22, 2013 to July 29, 2024 he served as First Deputy Minister of Foreign Affairs of the Russian Federation.
 As Deputy Minister, he oversaw relations with European countries and administrative issues.
 He died on February 6, 2025 at the age of 66.